Knowing how to write a curriculum vitae, CV, or resume for a career change is a learned skill, or should we call it a talent or art?

 Before you write your resume, set time aside to research the career you are considering.
 The more you know about what your new job will demand, the more you can improve your resume to meet your potential employer’s expectations.

 Knowing your new career demands will make it easier for you to write your career summary and uncover accomplishments relevant to the new position.

 Transferable Skills are Critical to a Career Transition

-Your transferable skills are core competencies that you will be able to use in a variety of fields.
-The process of uncovering and communicating skills relevant to the sought our position are critical to writing a resume for a career change.
-Take some time to think about the skills you have that will transfer to your new job.
+Transferable skills are core competencies you will be able to use in a variety of fields.
+Uncovering and communicating skills relevant to the desired position is critical to writing a career change resume.
+Take time to think about the skills that will transfer to your new job.

-Examples of transferable skills include: verbal or written communication skills, time management, adaptability, project management, mentoring, public speaking, presentations, or organizational talents.
-You will need to be able to provide you have these abilities with examples from your past and highlight them in your resume and the job interview.
+Transferable skills include verbal or written communication, time management, adaptability, project management, mentoring, public speaking, presentations, and organizational talents.
+Communicate these abilities with examples from your past and highlight them in your resume and the job interview.

 Final Resume Copy